top of page

 10. Compliance with National and Local Electrical Codes: AHJ may have specific codes or ordinances that need to be followed, including the National Electrical Code (NEC) and specific local codes.

-11. Environmental Impact Review: A review of the environmental impact of solar panel installations may be required by the AHJ, especially for large commercial projects.
+11. Environmental Impact Review: The AHJ may require a review of the environmental impact of solar panel installations, especially for large commercial projects.

 12. AHJ Solar Inspection: A solar inspection is a systematic evaluation conducted to verify the proper installation, safety, and compliance of a solar energy system with relevant codes and standards.